 Day 15: - Gokyo explore and trekking down to Dole (4090m/13419ft) walking hours: 5-6 hours

-Spend a day in Gokyo strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
-Start your trek in morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
+Spend a day in Gokyo, strolling around the lakes and hiking up to some of the mountain viewpoints nearby.
+Start your trek in the morning and get to steep climb of about 30min to reach the top with its traditional prayer flags.
 View the Ngozumpa glacier, the biggest glacier of Nepal.
-Definitely we would not miss the chance to observe the fourth lake (Thonak Tsho) and fifth lake (Ngozuma Tsho).
+We would not miss the chance to observe the fourth lake (Thonak Tsho) and the fifth lake (Ngozuma Tsho).
 From where you will have a magnificent view of highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest ( 8848m), Lhotse (8,501m) and further way Makalu.

-At afternoon trek down to Dole.
-It is possible to climb a ridge behind Dole for an even greater view of the valley.
+In the afternoon, trek down to Dole.
+It is possible to climb a ridge behind Dole for an even more magnificent view of the valley.

 Day 16: - Dole trekking to Namche Bazzar (3440m/11286ft) walking hours: 6-7 hours Distance 11.5 km

 The trail first descends steeply out of the valley through beautiful rhododendron forests.
 We arrive in Phortse Thanga and crossing the river over a suspension bridge.
 We ascend up a sandy slope to the Dudh Kosi River.
 The route ascends to the valley of Dudh Koshi and down to Khumjung.
 Finally we reach the Namche valley.

 Day 17: - Namche Bazaar trekking back to Lukla (2850m/9350ft) walking hours: 7 hours, Distance 19.4 km.